 After several years of litigation and remands, the Delaware Supreme Court on December 23, 2015 affirmed the Delaware Court of Chancery Final Order and Judgment in which the Delaware Court of Chancery (the "Court of Chancery") awarded PharmAthene approximately \$195 million, including pre-judgment interest up to January 15, 2015.
-As of June 30, 2016 the accrued obligation under the PharmAthene Judgment, including post-judgment interest, was approximately \$204 million.
-On July 8, SIGA paid PharmAthene \$20 million toward the PharmAthene Judgment; and prior to October 19, 2016, the Company expects to pay an additional \$100 million toward the PharmAthene Judgment.
-After October 19, 2016, the remaining balance of the PharmAthene Judgment is expected to be approximately \$84 million (including monthly accrued interest).
+As of June 30, 2016 the accrued obligation under the PharmAthene Judgment, including post-judgment interest, is estimated to be approximately \$204 million.
 The PharmAthene Judgment will be satisfied in accordance with the Plan, as described in "Business - Plan of Reorganization."